abowfzl/abowfzl.github.io/_pages/about.md

 ## 🧳 Travel Adviser <a href="https://github.com/abowfzl/Travel-Adviser"> <i class="fab fa-fw fa-github" aria-hidden="true"></i><span class="label">Link</span></a>

-Travel Adviser is an intelligent vacation planning application that uses GPT4All, LangChain, and Neo4j to provide personalized travel recommendations and itineraries.
+Travel Adviser is an intelligent vacation planning application that uses GPT4All, OpenAI, LangChain, and Neo4j to provide personalized travel recommendations and itineraries.
 It features an interactive user interface and a scalable architecture, utilizing machine learning and AI models to enhance user experience with real-time travel data analysis.

 ### Key Features:
 - **Personalized travel suggestions** powered by advanced AI models.